DominickDiaz/DominickDiaz/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&size=29&pause=1000&color=22C100&width=435&lines=Hey+there!+I'm+Dominick+*;Welcome+to+my+Github!)](https://git.io/typing-svg)
-#### Upcoming Software Engineer @ Atlassian working on Jira!
+### Upcoming Software Engineer @ Atlassian working on Jira!
 ---
-Here you will find a technical overview of what I am
+#### Here you will find a technical overview of me and also be able to see some of what I have worked on.
+I will be adding many of the application which I have worked on for those who want to use them.
+Everything is documented fairly welll and for the things which I plan on keeping private I will be making demo's for.
+Thanks for visiting ❤️ - Dom, May 8

 >Programming Languanges